atlassian-labs/data-center-terraform/docs/docs/userguide/INSTALLATION.md

 - `-c <config_file>` - Pass a custom configuration file when provisioning multiple environments
 - `-h` - Display help information

-Running the installation script with no parameters will use the default configuration file to provision the environment.
+Running the installation script with no parameters will use the default configuration file(`config.tfvars`) to provision the environment.

 ### Start the installation using the default configuration file